Edward Glover (psychoanalyst)

-Edward George Glover (13 January 1888 – 16 August 1972) was a British psychoanalyst.
+Edward George Glover (13 January 1888 – 16 August 1972) was a British psychoanalyst, born in Lesmahagow.
 He first studied medicine and surgery, and it was his elder brother, James Glover (1882–1926) who attracted him towards psychoanalysis.
 Both brothers were analysed in Berlin by Karl Abraham; indeed, the "list of Karl Abraham's analysands reads like a roster of psychoanalytic eminence: the leading English analysts Edward and James Glover" at the top.
 He then settled down in London where he became an influential member of the British Psycho-Analytical Society in 1921.
 He was also close to Ernest Jones.

 Amongst Edward Glover's most lasting achievements in the combined field of psychotherapy and criminology – aside from his clinical work and extensive publications – are his roles as: co-founder of the Psychopathic Clinic (renamed the Portman Clinic in 1937) and the Institute for the Study and Treatment of Delinquency, joint founder of The British Journal of Criminology – he was co-editor until his death – and co-founder of the British Society of Criminology.
 He was one-time chairman of the medical section of the British Psychological Society.
 He is publicly remembered in the annual Glover lecture, delivered under the auspices of the Portman Clinic.